The Haunting of Hill House is masterfully done horror with humanity

 But of course, there's more going on in these scary flicks than just the plots.

-Many of us know about subtext, theme, character arcs, and other moving parts that exist in stories; I've touched on them here and there in these Thursday posts, as you surely know.
+Many of us know about subtext, theme, character arcs, and other moving parts that exist in stories; I've touched on them here and there in these Thursday posts.

 The power of character and theme is just as present in horror as other genres.
 This is the stuff that makes us feel when we experience stories.